wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

 ### End
-Now your bot is running.
-You can try your idea now,enjoy!
+Now your bot worked.
+You can hack on it now.

 Next: [Receive and send Bitcoin](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/README2.md)